Important Things to Do Before Traveling Abroad

-Dan uses World Nomads travel insurance to insure our trip.
-Depending on your age, length of trip, destinations and a few other factors, WorldNomads will give you a quote and you can choose to proceed.
-World Nomads will help insure things like delayed baggage, emergency medical expenses overseas, flight cancellation due to severe weather, hospitalization, and if you’re a scuba diver, there are also plans for diving.
-We have a few friends who chose this add-on.
+Dan and I use World Nomads travel insurance to insure us on our trips.
+Depending on your age, length of trip, destinations and a few other factors, WorldNomads will give you a quote and you can choose to proceed with getting reliable travel insurance.

 Buy power adapters and extra battery chargers